siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 </pre>

 #### Configuration Commands
-Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that
+Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that should be set up before tyou enter a cycle.
+This is the "static model" for the machinbe, and is represented by a series of stateful Resources (e.g. {"x":null}, {"1":null}, {"sys":null} )

 For a configuration or action command this means that the values are applied and (usually) the EEPROM is updated.
 See [EEPROM Handling](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#eeprom-handling) - this is important.